Polymer/old-docs-site/docs/start/usingelements.md

 If HTML was reinvented tomorrow, it would provide more features and greater capability and than today's built-in elements.
 For example, imagine you're building a photobooth app to capture snapshots, display thumbnails, and cycle through recent photos.
 If HTML provided the `<camera>`, `<carousel>`, or `<tabs>` element, you wouldn't think twice about using them.
 You'd accept the functionality and start declaring markup!

-Fortunately, [Custom Elements](/platform/custom-elements.html) pave a path to {{site.project_title}}'s, "[Everything is an element](/docs/start/everything.html)".
+Fortunately, [Custom Elements](/platform/custom-elements.html) pave a path to {{site.project_title}}'s, "[Everything is an element](/docs/start/everything.html)" mantra.
 Embracing the mantra means web apps become a large collection of well-defined, reusable components.
 Applications are created by assembling many custom elements together, either ones provided by {{site.project_title}}, [ones you create](/getting-started.html) yourself, or third-party elements.

 ## Custom elements are just elements